edwar7777/edwar7777.github.io/README.md

 	    -cdrom ...
 	      ...

-Guest 4-6 are similar except port number of `connect=...`.
+NFS clients 2-4 are similar except port number of `connect=...`.
 For qemu-sparc, `model=lance` can be inserted as an argument if necessary.

-## Guest 2, NAT configurations
+### NAT-machine configurations

 The following are related configurations.